YIZHE12/DataScienceMakeEasy/algorithm/searchNsort/README.md

 <img src = images/Merge-sort-example-300px.gif>

 ### Quick sort
 It is another inplace algorithm.
 It chose a pivot and move everything larger than it to one side, and everything smaller than it to another side.
+The pivot is the element that is in the correct position after the iteration.
 The worst case, it has time complexicity of N^2.
 However, the average time complexicity is NlogN.

 Space complexicity: O(N)